 |

-| Validate their frustrations.
-Let them know that you understand why they are frustrated, and that you care about eliminating their frustration.
+Validate their frustrations.
 Don't ever try to make excuses.
-Always acknowledge how upsetting the situation can be and assure your customers that you want to provide them relief as quickly as possible.
+Always acknowledge how upsetting the situation can be and assure your customers that you want to provide them relief as quickly as possible. |

 |